 From the outset of the first Waldorf School in Stuttgart, a clear conceptualisation of governance and leadership was core to its vision and purpose.
 In Rudolf Steiner’s first articulation, school administration was to have a non-hierarchical social form, independent of government control and involving teachers centrally in decision-making.
 “The administration of education, from which all culture develops,” he argued “must be turned over to the educators” on the basis that decisions should flow from a deep engagement with the children’s educational needs.

 Even in Steiner’s own time the ambition of the ‘republic of teachers’ was problematic and since this time, there has been ongoing evolution of governance and leadership.
 Steiner Schools have differently grappled with the original principles whilst adapting to changing regulatory, political and cultural contexts.
-Since 2009, CSS has worked with three administrative groups: Faculty, the Senior Leadership Team and the Board of Trustees.
+Since 2009, CSS has worked with three administrative groups: Faculty, the School Leadership Team and the Board of Trustees.

 Faculty (or College of Teachers) forms the educational heart of the school but no longer carries the weight of decision-making it has in other schools.
 It holds to Steiner’s original principle that in its meetings, “each teacher speaks of what he himself [sic] has learned in his class and from all the children in it, so that each one learns from the other”.
 For Faculty, practical business is kept to a minimum and its main responsibilities are: